 Background note should provide a paragraph or two to explain the context and importance of the issue to the local government sector.
 Click MARK AS COMPLETE once finished.

-Step 5: Click 'Evidence of Council's Support for the Motion' and attach the relevant file.
+Step 7: Click 'Evidence of Council's Support for the Motion' and attach the relevant file.
 This could be an extract of council meeting minutes.
 Click MARK AS COMPLETE once finished.

-Step 6: Once you have completed all tasks (a green tick is displayed next to each task), click SUBMIT.
+Step 8: Once you have completed all tasks (a green tick is displayed next to each task), click SUBMIT.

-Step 7: You will be asked to confirm submission of the motion.
+Step 9: You will be asked to confirm submission of the motion.
 There is an option to review the motion before submitting.
 When you are ready, click SUBMIT.

-Step 8: If you are submitting multiple motions, click 'Go to My Applications'.
-This will take you to a landing page to submit more motions.
-It will also show all the motions you have submitted.
+Step 10: If you are submitting multiple motions, click 'View more Programs'.
+This will take you back to the landing page to submit more motions.

-Step 9: An automated confirmation email will be sent to the email address listed in the 'Applicant Contact Information' section.
+Step 11: An automated confirmation email will be sent to the email address listed in the 'Applicant Contact Information' section.